Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	# Combine all 27 sub-catalogs into one master frame and save
 	frame = pd.concat(frame, axis=0, join='inner'); frame.to_csv('_R_FINAL_confirmed_catalog.csv')

-Now we can do the plot, filtering from the top-down
+We can now generate the plot, applying a top-down filtering approach to select the prioritized candidates.

 .. code-block:: python